logo for smoker-cooking.com

 by: Sip

-Just got an Masterbuilt electric smoker for Xmas, and wanting to smoke a loin today.
-I've read most of the comments on this page, and have got some great advice, but wasn't for sure whether or not to put anything in the water pan.
+I got a Masterbuilt electric smoker for Xmas, and want to smoke a loin today.
+I've read most of the comments on this page and have gotten some great advice.
+Should I put anything in the water pan?
 Any suggestions?

 by: Anonymous